 Simona Foltyn: Another chapter in the war against ISIS has begun.
 At dawn, these soldiers from the emergency response division head out on a special operation.
 An elite unit of Iraq’s Ministry of Interior, they look for ISIS militants.
 Today, the mission is to search and clear an area of around six square miles near the northern city of Tuz Khurmatu.

 Colonel Kadhum al Aboudi: According to intelligence and information collected through surveillance drones and at some of the check points you saw on the way, the number of terrorists in this area is estimated at 60 to 80.
 Sometimes the number can even reach 120.

-Although the Iraqi government declared last October that ISIS had been defeated, a group leader recently released a new audio recording in which he pointed to Iraq as the epicenter of ISIS resurgence.
+Although the Iraqi government declared last October that ISIS had been defeated, the terror group has risen again at the nexus of four Iraqi provinces.

 Iraqi troops, which have received U.S. training and support, seem ill-equipped to counter the insurgency: After troops declared an area cleared of ISIS presence, we documented at least two dozen attacks in the region.

 ISIS has also been successful in re-establishing presence in this area due to the recent conflict between the Kurds and the Iraqi government.
 When Kurdish forces withdrew from disputed areas in October 2017, they left behind a security vacuum.